canonical/alertmanager-k8s-operator/CONTRIBUTING.md

 Unit tests are written with the Operator Framework [test harness] and integration tests are written using [pytest-operator] and [python-libjuju].

-All default tests can be executed by running `tox` without arguments.
+The default test environments - lint, static and unit - will run if you start `tox` without arguments.

 You can also manually run a specific test environment: